Merignac

 When Marcel Dassault returned from Buchenwald at the end of April 1945, the Talence group’s work became his stepping stone to revive his aviation business.
 The MB315 earned him a contract with the Air Force in 1947.
 His premises, however, proved much too small for the ensuing workload.

-After a little vacillating, Dassault chose to open his new facility in Mérignac.
+After a little vacillating, in 1949, Dassault chose to open his new facility in Mérignac.
 It was from that facility, Building A, called “Grande Usine” (or Large Factory), that 318 serially-produced MB315, renamed Flamant, emerged.
-An engineering team gradually came together over that time, and Dassault later entrusted it with designing the Flamant’s successor.
+An engineering team gradually came together over that time.

-New facilities were built in step with new programs.
-The Ouragan, Mystère IV, Super Mystère B2, Etendard, Mirage III, Mirage IV, Super Etendard, Mirage F1, ATL, Mirage 2000 and Rafale, as well as all the civil aircraft series except for the Mercure, were assembled in the seven buildings, named Building A to Building G in chronological order.
+Since then, the site has expanded steadily and now comprises around twenty buildings. in step with new programs.
+The Ouragan, Mystère IV, Super Mystère B2, Etendard, Mirage III, Mirage IV, Super Etendard, Mirage F1, ATL, Mirage 2000 and Rafale, as well as the entire Falcon series.

 As Mérignac was a non-specialized assembly facility at the start, it counted scant machine tools.
 That equipment came between 1955 and 1960, with the decision to manufacture prototypes and pre-production aircraft, and provide major maintenance services for Air Force planes there.
 All the facilities there comprised a vast workshop and large gates leading out onto the airport runways.